-Until now, the gears of history had ground at such a slow pace that our perception of it was like a puzzle.
-The constantly changing pieces created an eternally changing picture inhabited and shaped by generations.
-Progress made it possible for the change to arrive in the form of a flash just a billionth of a second long with a blinding light and the pain of flesh-searing fire that burned away the world I knew as if it were covered in lighter fluid.
+Until now, the gears of history had ground at such a slow pace our perception of it was like a puzzle.
+The constantly shifting pieces created an eternally changing picture inhabited and shaped by generations.
+Progress made it possible for the change to arrive in the form of a flash just a millionth of a second long with a blinding light and the pain of flesh-searing fire that burned away the world I knew as if it were covered in lighter fluid.

 For us, there were no blue skies.
 Daytime was just when the sun was shining bright enough to penetrate through the acrid black clouds that had consumed the sky and mingled with the distant glow of the burning horizon, painting the atmosphere with blood.
 For an indeterminate number of hours, maybe as long as a day, it was the only thing I saw.
 The constant screams became white noise; as I spiraled into death, my perceptions continued to dim until there was nothing left but fear and pain.
 Every hour the world became dimmer, and I saw everything through a dark tunnel that was narrowing to a close.
 I was disconnected from my body, and movement was almost impossible without overwhelming pain.

 I was not the only one there.
 The number of dying could not be counted.
 They announced that we were to be “prioritized.”
 Some of us could be saved, but most would die, and false hope was a luxury that could no longer be afforded.
 These new circumstances instantly brought an end to the moral quandary of mercy killing, and overnight murder became a service provided to those beyond saving.
 The bombs’ fire did more than vaporize our cities-it destroyed all our preconceived notions about life and death.
 When I could, I would listen for the doctors whose task it was to choose life or death for those of us at their mercy.
 I hadn’t moved a muscle since the blast.
 Most of me had either gone numb or felt as if it were still burning.
 I knew there was a bullet for me.